 - The processing is necessary to fulfill a legal obligation under EU law or the law of an EU member state we are subject to (Art.
 6, para.
 1, sub-para.
 1, letter c) GDPR);

 - The processing is necessary to protect your vital interests or those of another person (Art.
 6, para.
 1, sub-para.
 1, Letter d) GDPR);

 - The processing is necessary for the performance of a task that is in the public interest or in the exercise of official authority that has been transferred to us (Art.
 6, para.
 1, sub-para.
 1, letter e) GDPR);

 - Processing is necessary to safeguard the legitimate interests of AUDI AG or a third party, provided that your interests or fundamental rights and freedoms that require the protection of personal data do not outweigh them, especially this concerns a child (Art.
 6, para.
 1, sub-para.
 1, letter f) GDPR).

-If, in exceptional cases, we process special categories of personal data (data which may divulge racial and ethnic origin, political opinions, religious or ideological beliefs or union membership, as well as the processing of genetic data, biometric data for the unique identification of a person, health data or data on sexual life or sexual orientation) about you, additionally one of the following legal bases must apply:
+If, in exceptional cases, we process special categories of personal data (data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, as well as the processing of genetic data, biometric data uniquely identifying an individual, health data, or data concerning sex life or sexual orientation) about you, one of the following legal bases must also be relevant: